fmigacz-zz/devsecops-architecture/articles/devsecops-in-github.md

 * GitHub Security
   * [Vulnerability management](https://docs.github.com/en/github/managing-security-vulnerabilities) - when known vulnerabilities occur in your code (or in software packages your code uses), GitHub can raise an alert to the project, create a new branch with updated code, and trigger a pull request to fix the vulnerability.
   * [GitHub Dependabot](https://docs.github.com/en/github/administering-a-repository/about-github-dependabot) is an automated agent that checks for outdated packages and applications.
 Dependabot can update software dependencies or vulnerabilities to newer versions.
-  * Code scanning - will inspect code for known vulnerabilities and coding errors at scheduled times or after certain events occur (like a commit or a push)
+  * Code scanning - will inspect code for known vulnerabilities and coding errors at scheduled times or after certain events occur (like a commit or a push).
 * [GitHub Actions](https://docs.github.com/en/actions/getting-started-with-github-actions/about-github-actions) are custom workflows that provide continuous integration (CI) and continuous deployment (CD) capabilities directly in your code repository.
 * [Azure Policy](/azure/governance/policy/overview) helps you manage and prevent IT issues with policy definitions that can enforce rules for your cloud resources.
 * [Azure Security Center](/azure/security-center/security-center-intro) provides unified security management and advanced threat protection across hybrid cloud workloads.